Menu

 Notes from Chris Julian

 The idea for "Scapegoat" manifested itself sometime in 1994 or 1995, soon after I had received my Bachelor's degree from Binghamton University.
-Although I knew that it was a compelling idea, and that the project would evolve into something very important to me, I also knew that it would take a massive amount of work—in the form of research, learning, writing and rewriting.
+Although I knew that it was a compelling idea, and that the project could evolve into something very important to me, I also knew that it would take a massive amount of work—in the form of research, learning, writing and rewriting.

-By Fall 1999, I was thoroughly immersed in a New Testament course at Cornell University, and the coursework not only propelled me to take even more classes, but also to become consumed in the writing of the script itself.
+By Fall 1999, I was thoroughly immersed in a New Testament course at Cornell University, and the coursework not only propelled me to take even more classes, but also to become consumed in the drafting of the script itself.

-Perhaps what has kept me so engaged and passionate about the project is that I feel there are plenty of things about early Christianity that most of the world—especially Christians themselves—do not know about, understand or realize.
+I do not subscribe to the Christian cosmology or belief system, in part because I know too far too much about it and its archaic and disturbing origins in the 2nd through 4th Centuries.
+But I am grateful for having had the opportunity to learn about Christianity in my childhood.
+Perhaps what has kept me so engaged and passionate about the project is that I feel there are plenty of things about early Christianity that most of the world—especially Christians themselves—do not know about, understand, or realize.

-These newly uncovered documents have thrown new light on how we view first century Palestine and its various religious movements, and on how we view the cultural and historical context of the gospel texts that have been available.
+These newly uncovered documents have thrown different light on how we view 1st-Century Palestine and its various religious movements, and on how we view the cultural and historical context of the gospel texts that have been available.
 (Please visit the Research Page for more information and links about this subject.)
 The four gospels of the Christian canon, attributed to Matthew, Mark, Luke and John, are still the most thorough and lengthy accounts available to us.
 Despite the fact that they are the foundation of modern Christian thought, the four of them contradict each other quite extensively.

-Mark's version of Jesus, for example, is an emphatically human character, very flawed, often angry, a reluctant and inconsistent teacher, angry at god for having abandoned him.
+Mark's version of Jesus, for example, is an emphatically human character, very flawed, often angry, borderline abusive to his friends, a reluctant and inconsistent teacher, angry at god for having abandoned him.
 John, on the other hand, paints a very divine picture for the Jesus character, always calm, in control, following a grand plan, and clearly willing to be a crucifixion victim.

 The list of contradictions and differences between the four canonical gospels is extensive, and not worth reiterating here.
 Needless to say, these anomalies have puzzled Christians and intrigued scholars for centuries.
 Contradictions aside, though, all four of the canonical gospels have a clear evangelical agenda at hand, and can not be relied upon for historical information.
 The more one digs into the texts to learn about the "historical" Jesus, the more one is reminded of how little we can ever truly know.